Who We Are

-Events: The Moody Center is a convening place for ministries and individuals.
-Keeping in the spirit of the training that D.L.
-Moody offered at Northfield, the Center provides the facilities for groups to bring retreats, seminars, and other gatherings to encourage and equip believers.
-By providing this space rooted in a rich heritage of faith & revival, we believe The Moody Center can be part of transforming spiritual life in New England and beyond.
+The Moody Center is a convening place for ministries and individuals.
+Rooted in the heritage of the training Moody led at Northfield, the Center provides the facilities for retreats, seminars, and other gatherings.
+We believe The Moody Center can be part of transforming spiritual life in New England and beyond.

-Revitalization: The Center is committed to preserving and revitalizing the legacy of D.L.
-Moody by collecting and preserving archives for a museum.
-Continuing to provide tours and adding the Northfield property to national religious tour stops will ensure people learn and remember who D.L.
+The Moody Center is committed to honoring the legacy of D.L.
+Moody by curating the Moody archives, developing a museum, and preserving the Northfield property.
+Visitors, tours, and prayer walks continue to be welcomed on the property to remember who D.L.
 Moody was and his impact.

 Why the Moody Center